 2. Isolate the systems

 Another best practice is to change default passwords and apply security updates to devices.
-In the case of some of the devices compromised in the Dyn attack, updates or changing the default password isn't an option.
+In some cases, updates or changing the default password isn’t an option.

 A potential security mitigation technique is to isolate the devices from the production network.
 There’s rarely a good reason for unmanaged, or even managed, IoT devices to reside on the same logical network as end-user devices and servers.